Get covered for private hospital accommodation and side-step the LHC and MLS penalties with hospital health insurance.

 - They can choose not to participate in Gap cover.
 If your doctor is not a part of your fund’s Medical Gap Scheme, you’ll need to cover all costs not covered by Medicare.

 Some final questions you might have

 Q. What's the Medicare Levy Surcharge?

-- A. The Medicare Levy Surcharge is an additional tax of 2% on the Medicare Levy that is charged to taxpayers who earn above certain thresholds and do not have private health cover in place.
-This initiative is put in place to encourage more Australian's to have private health cover in place to release pressure from the public system.
+- A. The Medicare Levy Surcharge is an additional tax of up to 1.5%, on top of the standard 2% Medicare Levy, that is charged to taxpayers who earn above certain thresholds and do not have private health cover in place.
+This initiative is put in place to encourage more Australians to have private health cover in place to release pressure from the public system.

 Q. Is it straightforward to transfer between health funds?

 - A. Yes.
-If you are switching to a new fund with the same or a lower level of cover, you do not have to re-complete the time that has already elapsed on the waiting period.
+If you are switching to a new fund with the same or a lower level of cover, you do not have to re-complete the time that has already elapsed on the waiting period, for benefits you had under your previous cover.
 You must transfer within the specified period of time for your chosen health fund.
 This can be anywhere between 2 weeks to 2 months.

 Q. If I don't have cover already, will I have to undergo a waiting period?

 - A. Yes.
 All funds apply waiting periods to new members that do not already have cover in place.
 Waiting periods will generally be between 2 and 12 months for conditions requiring hospitalisation.